Bailey Sugden: Biography and career

 Bailey Sugden started kickboxing training at the age of 4 under the teaching of his father Dean Sugden, a former WKA Kickboxing world champion.

 Sugden had 22 wins, 5 losses and 1 draw as an amateur kickboxer.
 He turned professional on 21 March 2015, at the Future Stars League event in Harrow, England.
-He won a 4-man tournament, defeating Luke Portrainer by unanimous decision in the semi final and Joe Himsworth in the final by unanimous decision.
+He won a 4-man tournament, defeating Luke Portrainer by unanimous decision in the semi-final and Joe Himsworth in the final by unanimous decision.

-On 11 March 2017, Sugden took part in the 2017 Road to Glory UK Tournament.
+On 11 March 2017 Sugden took part in the 2017 Road to Glory UK Tournament.
 He defeated Andrew Liddell by third-round technical knockout.
-In the semi final he defeated Adrian Maxim by majority decision.
+In the semi-final he defeated Adrian Maxim by majority decision.
 In the final he lost to Mo Adburahaman by unanimous decision.
 Despite the loss he received a Glory contract.

-On 14 July 2017, Sugden made his Glory promotional debut at Glory 43: New York against Arthur Sorsor.
+On 14 July 2017 Sugden made his Glory promotional debut at Glory 43: New York against Arthur Sorsor.
 He won the fight by unanimous decision.

-On 9 December 2017, Sugden was scheduled to face Zhang Chenglong at Glory 49: Rotterdam.
+On 9 December 2017 Sugden was scheduled to face Zhang Chenglong at Glory 49: Rotterdam.
 He won the fight by unanimous decision.

-On 31 March 2018, Sugden faced Zakaria Zouggary at Glory 52: Los Angeles.
+Sugden faced Zakaria Zouggary at Glory 52: Los Angeles on 31 March 2018.
 He lost the fight by unanimous decision.

-On 28 September 2019, Sugden faced Asa Ten Pow at Glory 68: Miami.
+On 28 September 2019 Sugden faced Asa Ten Pow at Glory 68: Miami.
 He lost the fight by unanimous decision.

-On 22 January 2021, it was announced that Sugden would face Václav Sivák at Oktagon Underground: Last Man Standing on 27 February 2021, in the quarterfinals of the Oktagon 70 kg tournament.
+On 22 January 2021 it was announced that Sugden would face Václav Sivák at Oktagon Underground: Last Man Standing on 27 February 2021, in the quarterfinals of the Oktagon 70 kg tournament.
 He lost the fight by majority decision.

-On 18 March 2022, Sugden faced Ibrahim Madi from France for the vacant ISKA K-1 World 63.5 kg title in Grantham, England.
+On 18 March 2022 Sugden faced Ibrahim Madi from France for the vacant ISKA K-1 World 63.5 kg title in Grantham, England.
 He won the fight by unanimous decision after five rounds.

 Sugden made his first ISKA K-1 title defense against Pedro Ruiz on 11 March 2023.
 He won the fight by unanimous decision.